-The deadline for the August 2016 Research Assistant Programme has passed.
-The deadline for the January 2017 programme will be announced this August.
+The application deadline for the January 2017 Research Assistant Programme will be from 1 September to 16 October 2016.

 The NATO Parliamentary Assembly employs ten research assistants every year to work as part of the policy team within the NATO PA International Secretariat in Brussels.
 The majority of these positions are given to candidates from NATO member countries.
 However, candidates from non-NATO members are also considered as part of the Loïc Bouvard Scholarship, which was created in tribute to Loïc Bouvard (France) who was President of the NATO Parliamentary Assembly (1992-1994) and played a vital role in establishing partnerships with non-NATO member countries.

 Among the ten research assistants who work each year, five start in January and finish in early June.
 The other five start in August and finish in late November/early December.
 Dates vary each year based on the NATO PA's yearly calendar.

 Applications are assessed objectively and various factors are taken into account.
 The NATO PA looks at educational background as well as professional experience, including internships and other projects.
 Due to the changing nature of topics that the Assembly covers, the Assembly often looks for candidates that have specific experience in areas that compliment current research being conducted at the NATO PA.
 We also look for candidates that exhibit flexibility and are interested in conducting research on a wide range of topics.
 In addition, there is a need to reach a regional balance among candidates.
 It is, therefore, rare that two candidates of the same nationality are chosen for the same programme period.